AlessandroRossi87/DiscoverSchoneberg/README.md

 ![Tours](https://github.com/AlessandroRossi87/project1discoverschoneberg/blob/main/assets/readmeimgs/tours.png)

+- **The video**

+  - Schöneberg has been home to several iconic historical figures and it is were iconic Marlene Dietrich was born.
+I decided to include this tune because in this song she sings of all the most important places in the neighborhood.

 - **The footer**

   - The footer includes like to three social media platforms where Discover Schöneberg would be present.
 All links open in a new tab when clicked upon.